mojaloop/documentation/docs/technical/technical/deployment-guide/iac-deployment-guide.md

 ##### Provision the Control Center host VM

 Deploy a dedicated VM to host the Control Center utility container.
-This will serve as the "build server".
-This build server can be re-used for any future deployments.
+This will serve as the "Build Server".
+This Build Server can be re-used for any future deployments.

 VM specifications: